ROWAN-W/Starling-Watcher/README.md

 <img src="https://github.com/ROWAN-W/SummerProject/blob/main/demo.png" width="70%">

 ### Main Requirement:
-* (Efficient and massive) Deployment of Docker (drone) based on the account (not for security but for personal convenience)
+* (Efficient and massive) Deployment of Dockers on drones
 * Simplify the user interface of the existing system (Kubernetes).
 Less clickings.
 No more interaction through terminal
 * Client is expecting "drop and drag interface"
+* keep an account for users (not for security but for personal convenience)

 ### Second Requirement:
-* Status of drone (power on/off) and status control
+* Status of drones (power on/off) and status control

 ### Main Task:
 * Study: ***Kubernetes API***
 * Build a web (additional layer) on Kubernetes ***Simple and clean user interface***.
 Connect our web to the specific ***Kubernetes API***

 ### Project Status:
+* ***Mickey*** (First degree in Computer Science)  and ***Robert*** will be the only users for the starting stage of the project.
-* ***Mickey*** is the only user (First degree in Computer Science).
-It targets drone-goers without computer science knowledge => They have no idea of what Docker, Kuburnates are.
-Make it behind the scene entirely
+* The project targets drone-users with no computer science knowledge => They have no idea of what Docker, Kuburnates are.

 ### Side Note:
-* Our hands are tied with available Kubernetes API
-* Abstraction of Docker achieves hardware independent *no need to concern drone as a special hardware too much
+* Abstraction of Docker achieves hardware independent *no need to consider drone as a special hardware(? we might need some drone specific feature)

 ## Resources